sponsored by Jennifer Stone

 Colorado Knowledge Bowl (CKB) is a contest and a celebration of knowledge and learning overseen by a governing body separate from the Colorado High Schools Activities Association.

 The WPHS Marching Band competes at the 2A level across the region and is part of CHSAA.
-During the 2018-19 season the Pride of the Park brought home 4 first place awards and placed in every competition.
 Seen at the State Fair parade, the WPHS Homecoming Parade, the Lighter Side of Christmas Parade and the Colorado Springs Veteran's Day parade, this band is growing each year.
 Join us!

 Woodland Park High School is the only high school in the region to produce two full length musicals and a straight play each year.
 All students are invited to audition for these productions.